 I played small and survived for the first 43 years of my life.
 I just wanted to make it to tomorrow and felt my only role was to bankroll the family.
 That is a survivorship mentality.
 That is playing to survive.
 Our women don’t want survivorship.
 They want leadership.
 It’s time we put down the Xbox controller, turn off the television, begin to feel significant and meaningful in the world, and create change.
 It’s time we lead – not do what we can to survive.
 I had to learn the hard way.
 You can learn before your life and relationships collapse.
 It’s never too soon.
 But for God’s sake, my man, step up.
 Show up.
 Start to live instead of distracting yourself from life, waiting to die.

 This year, our Ravens went 14-2 and had a heartbreaking loss in the playoffs.
 Angie and I watched every second of every Ravens game that we could together.
 After each touchdown and score, we’d high-five, and we’d get excited when we knew the game was won.
 When they lost, we moved on.
 Either way, after the game was over we’d turn the television off and we’d get back on with our mission.

 We are now business partners in the greatest hobby we could have together.
 We’re now business partners in the mission of our lifetime – together.
-We are helping men just like me and you shift from survivorship to leadership.
-There are many sleepwalking guys out there hiding, playing small, and just surviving.
-I want to help as many of them as I can before I die.
-I can’t do that while I’m distracted.
+We are helping leaders shift from survivorship to leadership.
 For me to help them show up and lead, I must first show up and lead.
 I show up daily, for myself, our society, Angie and my children.

 Are You Ready to Show Up?